Shade Sails Installation Suggestions

 Use with Timber Fascias

-If additional posts are required, we recommend the use of a minimum 4 inch, schedule 40 steel pipe or 6 inch x 6 inch treated softwood (H5 level treatment).
+If shade sail posts are required, we recommend the use of a minimum 4 inch, schedule 40 steel pipe or 6 inch x 6 inch treated lumber (H5 level treatment).
 Hardwood of durability class 1 should also be used.
 Your local timber supplier can assist you in selection.
 Post lengths should be calculated taking into account the proposed height of your sail plus the depth of your footings.
 The footing depth should be 1/2 the length of the exposed pole.
-For example, if your post height is to be 10 feet, you would use a 15 foot long post with a footing depth of 5 feet
+For example, if your post height is to be 10 feet, you would use a 15 foot long post with a footing depth of 5 feet (Usually if you are going 12 foot high or lower, around 4 feet deep will work.)

 |Measure out centers of footing positions and mark as illustrated.
 Dig holes at least 16 inches in diameter and to the depth required by the post height as described above.|